SwpnilPndey/Smart_contracts_for_beginners/README.md

 14. Smart contract to implement a supply chain management system
 15. Smart contract to implement a decentralised reputation system for project contribution
 16) Smart contract to implement a multisignature wallet
+17) Smart contract to create an ERC-20 token using openzeppelin library inbuilt functions